allensuvorov/CS50_web_project_network/README.md

 Idea:

 Next step:
-- add react to the project, to sepetare JS file
+- add react to the project, to a separate JS file